-MY 2020 complaint data was submitted to OPA using a web-based application that validated data based on the data categories and elements established for the measurement year collection.
-Complaint data submissions must meet an established error rate threshold in order to be accepted through validation.
+MY 2022 complaint data was submitted to CDII using a web-based application that validated data based on the data categories and elements established for the measurement year collection.
+Complaint data submissions must meet an established error rate threshold to be accepted through validation.
+The Complaint Data Workbook spreadsheet is provided to the reporting entities as the reference document of acceptable data elements.

 For MY 2014, the Complaint Data Workbook spreadsheet served as the primary data collection tool to create the cumulative database of complaint cases submitted by CDI, DHMC, DHCS, and Covered California.
-OPA transitioned to a web-based validation application collection tool to improve the efficiency and accuracy of the data collection process starting with MY 2015.
-After the transition, the Workbook spreadsheet served as a reference document of acceptable data elements.
+Starting with MY 2015, OPA began using a web-based validation application collection tool to improve the efficiency and accuracy of the data collection process.
+CDII transitioned the validation application to a new datasharing platform for the MY 2021 collection and continued its use for subsequent MYs.

-Most of the complaint data collection categories and elements are based on standard complaint codes used by the National Association of Insurance Commissioners (NAIC).
-Through collaborative efforts to work with the reporting entities and stakeholders, OPA adjusted data elements each year to meet reporting objectives and align with the state reporting entities' systems.
+Most of the complaint data collection categories and elements are based on standard complaint codes used by the National Association of Insurance Commissioners (NAIC) for its Complaints Database System.
+Through collaborations with the reporting entities and stakeholders, CDII (and previously OPA) evaluated and adjusted its standard data elements each year to meet reporting objectives and better align with the state reporting entities' systems.

-See Appendix A. for more information about the valid MY 2020 complaint data elements and associated analysis for the data collection categories.
+See Appendix A for more information about the valid MY 2022 complaint data elements and associated analysis for the data collection categories.

-Also find definitions within the annual report Glossaries posted through: https://www.opa.ca.gov/ComplaintsReports/AnnualComplaintReports/
+Also find definitions within the annual report Glossary posted through: www.cdii.ca.gov/consumer-reports/complaint-data-reports/annual-complaint-data-reports/